dkvz/dkvz-blog-2025/README.md

 - When the menu is open we could lower the opacity of the permanently-sticky header
 - Navigating to a non-existing tag using a NuxtLink client-side show the spinner forever (it works fine with SSR -> Show the 404 page) - Might not be an issue "in prod"
 - The about and hireme pages need more images
-- I should try a wrapping flex layout on the contact page instead of that weird grid
 - Got h1 elements for article and short cards titles - Didn't I decide to have only one h1 per page?
 Do we care?
 - The calls to `useState` in `[page].vue` might not work with static generation - Is the sort order kept between pages?
 Should try using query in NuxtLink
 - Test the redirect from `/tag/<SOME_TAG>` to the same URL with /page/1 at the end when using static generation - We may have to configure it on the reverse proxy?
 - Check the myriad todos inside the code
 - Shorts on larger screens would look better by wrapping more tightly, not sure how to do it
-- For some reason the intersection placeholder doesn't trigger in dev mode half or the time, sometimes seems to get stuck disabled - Maybe I have to watch the placeholder ref or something?
 - My dialogs need some animating, [the MDN article has info about it](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog)
 - Test all the dialog stuff on Firefox, not super sure about the positionning antics
 - The comment dialog should not resize when the warning message appears
 - It's a backend issue but the post dates for comments are wrong
 - I need styling for tables
 - Need styling for videos
-- Evaluate things like reading time and ToC from within the useFetch so we keep the spinner around during computation
 - Test visiting two articles and going back then forward in history - I see weird big black and white boxes in dev mode (might not be in the prod build)
-- Isn't the spinner too big on mobile?
 - Need to check all of my snippets and the CSS classes they're using to recreate or adapt everything
 - Are unused CSS classes still included in the bundle?
 - Do I set a background color as fallback somewhere?
-Force scrolling up or down in Firefox is showing white (might be normal)
+Force scrolling up or down in Firefox is showing white (might be normal) - Test if it also happens in prod
-- Effects to add back in: intersection observers on cards, titles and images
-- Is there something to lower animation load on low spec machines?
-I've head of a property doing something like that
+- Should I add "will-change" where relevant?
 - At some point an overlay was drawn when the menu was open, should we bring that back?
 - I need a blur transition for PlaceholderSvg, can probably be done using transition
 - Create woff or woff2 versions of the fonts?